 Over the past 12 years, Matt served in a variety of US and European sales leadership roles at PTC.
 He rose through PTC's sales organization, consistently earning performance awards, while helping to drive worldwide growth, introduce new products, and build new teams.
 Prior to PTC, Matt worked in a variety of sales and sales leadership roles at Standard Register Company, which provides enterprise communications products and services.

-Matt graduated from Boston University with a Bachelor of Arts in 1992.
-Out of work Matt enjoys time spending time with his family and coaching youth sports.
+Matt holds a BA from Boston University.
+Outside of work, Matt enjoys time spending time with his family and coaching youth sports.

 Vice President of Human Resources

 As Vice President of Human Resources, Patricia draws on 30 years of experience as a leading strategic thinker on human resource matters within the New England technology community.
 Prior to EnerNOC, Patricia spent ten years as Senior Vice President of Human Resources at Art Technology Group, a publicly traded company specializing in eCommerce software that was acquired by Oracle in 2011.
 Patricia’s career began with ten years at Prime/Computervision Corporation, during which she established the human resources function for the firm’s Scandinavian subsidiaries.
 She next served as Vice President of Human Resources at Stardent Computer, Inc., a 3-D graphical workstation company, and, later, Senior Vice President of Human Resources at First Data Investor Services Group.

 Patricia holds a BS from Westfield State College, a Master's degree in Psychology from Goddard College, and an MBA from Suffolk University.

 As Vice President of Professional Services, Phil is responsible for driving customer success and adoption of EnerNOC’s full suite of EIS solutions.